hyperspy/hyperspyUI/README.rst

 Installation
 ============
 There are several ways to install HyperSpyUI.
 The application itself is rather simple to install, but its dependencies can be a bit more tricky.
+From version 1.1, HyperSpyUI supports both PyQt4 and PyQt5.

 Bundle Installer on Windows
 ---------------------------